 B i o g r a p h y

-Frank La Rocca is Composer-in-Residence at the Benedict XVI Institute for Sacred Music and Liturgy.
+Frank La Rocca is Composer-in-Residence at the Benedict XVI Institute for Sacred Music and Divine Liturgy.

-The recent winner of the ORTUS international choral composition competition, he was named a 2018 American Prize winner for his "A Rose In Winter – the life of St. Rita of Cascia", a major work for chorus, orchestra and soloists commissioned by Alfred Calabrese, Director of Music at St. Rita’s Catholic Community, Dallas.
+His latest work, MASS of the AMERICAS, has been hailed as "Perhaps the most significant Catholic composition of our lifetimes."
+(Michael Olbash), and " a cornerstone of modern liturgical composition."
+(Mark Nowakowski).
+He is also the recent winner of the ORTUS international choral composition competition, and was awarded a 2018 American Prize for his "A Rose In Winter – the life of St. Rita of Cascia", a major work for chorus, orchestra and soloists.

 His CD In This Place (Enharmonic Records) reached the top ten in classical CD sales on Amazon and was a 2013 "Critic's Choice" at American Record Guide.